-- + 94% of sawn soft wood imported from EU. - Only one UK based glulam manufacturer, all other engineered timber is imported from EU. - Concrete aggregates from domestic supply and only a small proportion of cement is imported from EU. - Domestic supply of GGBS fully utilised at 13% of UK cement demand and half of UK GGBS demand imported from EU and Asia.
+- 94% of sawn softwood used for construction imported from EU. - Only one UK based glulam manufacturer, all other engineered timber is imported from EU. - Concrete aggregates from domestic supply and only a small proportion of cement is imported from EU. - Domestic supply of GGBS fully utilised at 13% of UK cement demand and half of UK GGBS demand imported from EU and Asia.